-Under ASU 2014-15, Presentation of Financial Statements-Going Concern (Subtopic 205-40) ("ASC 205-40"), the Company has the responsibility to evaluate whether conditions and/or events raise substantial doubt about its ability to meet its future financial obligations as they become due within one year after the date that the financial statements are issued.
+Under Accounting Standards Update ("ASU") 2014-15, Presentation of Financial Statements-Going Concern (Subtopic 205-40) (Accounting Standards Codification ("ASC 205-40")), the Company has the responsibility to evaluate whether conditions and/or events raise substantial doubt about its ability to meet its future financial obligations as they become due within one year after the date that the financial statements are issued.
 As required by ASC 205-40, this evaluation shall initially not take into consideration the potential mitigating effects of plans that have not been fully implemented as of the date the financial statements are issued.
 Management has assessed the Company's ability to continue as a going concern in accordance with the requirement of ASC 205-40.

-As reflected in the accompanying consolidated financial statements, the Company had a working capital deficit and an accumulated deficit of \$56.5 million and \$868.5 million, respectively, at December 31, 2020.
-In addition, the Company had a loss from continuing operations of approximately \$17.6 million and cash used in operating activities of \$16.8 million for the year ended December 31, 2020.
-As of the date of this report, our cash is deficient and payments for our operations in the ordinary course are not being made.
-The continued losses and other related factors, including the payment defaults under the terms of outstanding notes payable and debentures as more discussed in Notes 8 and 9 to the accompanying consolidated financial statements, raise substantial doubt about the Company's ability to continue as a going concern for twelve months from the filing date of this report.
-Our fixed operating expenses include payroll, rent, finance lease payments and other fixed expenses, as well as the costs required to operate our Hospital Operations.
-Our fixed operating expenses were approximately \$1.5 million per month for the year ended December 31, 2020.
+As reflected in the unaudited condensed consolidated financial statements incorporated by reference in this prospectus, the Company had a working capital deficit and a stockholders' deficit of \$44.0 million and \$29.9 million, respectively, at September 30, 2022.

+The Company had a loss from continuing operations of approximately \$4.1 million and \$4.4 million for the nine months ended September 30, 2022 and 2021, respectively, and cash used in its operating activities was \$1.2 million and \$5.7 million for the nine months ended September 30, 2022 and 2021, respectively.
+As of the date of this prospectus, our cash is deficient and payments for our operations in the ordinary course are not being made.
+The continued losses and other related factors, including past due accounts payable and payroll taxes, as well as payment defaults under the terms of certain outstanding notes payable and debentures, as more fully discussed in Note 6 to the unaudited condensed consolidated financial statements incorporated by reference in this prospectus, raise substantial doubt about the Company's ability to continue as a going concern for 12 months from the date of this prospectus.